Contentrain/contentrain-docs/content/en/getting-started.md

 - Go to [contentrain.io](https://contentrain.io/)
 - Click **Get Started** and register.

-You can choose a register method default as Email, Google and GitHub.
+You can choose a register method default as Email, Google, and GitHub.

 ![Register](/images/register.png)